Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-2.1 This protocol applies to Police Constables within their probationary period.
-For Direct Entry Superintendents, Inspectors and Re-Joiner members, an adjusted process should be used in conjunction with Police Regulations and the determinations 2003.
+2.1 This protocol applies to police constables within their probationary period.
+For direct entry superintendents, inspectors and re-joiner members and special constables, an adjusted process should be used in conjunction with Police Regulations and the amended determinations from May 2025.

 2.2 The protocol aims to:

 2.3 Regulation 13 of the Police Regulations 2003 deals with the discharge of a police probationer.
-It states, “subject to the provisions of this regulation, during their period of probation in the force the services of a constable [DE Inspector, DE Superintendent or Re-Joiner member] may be dispensed with at any time if the Chief Officer considers that they are not fitted, physically or mentally, to perform the duties of their office, or that they are not likely to become an efficient or well conducted constable [DE Inspector, DE Superintendent or Re-Joiner member]”.
+It states, “subject to the provisions of this regulation, during their period of probation in the force the services of a constable [DE inspector, DE superintendent, re-joiner member or special constable] may be dispensed with at any time if the Chief Officer considers that they are not fitted, physically or mentally, to perform the duties of their office, or that they are not likely to be an efficient or well conducted constable [DE inspector, DE superintendent, re-joiner member or special constable]”.

 2.5 It is important that the correct process is followed for all cases that are being considered for Regulation 13 discharge, in most cases this would start with the informal process.
 There may be cases that are addressed informally by appropriate management interventions and where there is still unsatisfactory improvement, it is appropriate to refer the case for consideration to the stage one formal meeting, without progressing through the full informal stage.